 Christine Ortiz, Dean for Graduate Education, sent a letter to all graduate students on September 16, 2011 entitled "Responsible Conduct of Research (RCR) Training and Academic Integrity Standards at MIT."
 This letter highlighted the quality of the RCR training MIT has selected.
 Read her entire letter.

-Basic RCR Course Curriculum
+Basic RCR Course Information

 Individuals planning to take the training will be asked to identify the area most appropriate to their work.
 Questions regarding the correct area of training should be addressed to the individual's supervisor.